R-ace GP: 2025 : Titles in F4 Middle East, Michelin Le Mans Cup and FRECA

 At the beginning of 2025, R-ace GP won three titles in F4 Middle East: Team Champion, Drivers' Champion (with Emanuele Olivieri) and Drivers' Runner-Up (with Alex Powell, Mercedes junior driver).
 The team also finished as Runner-Up in Formula Regional Middle East, with Ugo Ugochukwu taking third place in the drivers' standings.

 For its return to the Michelin Le Mans Cup, R-ace GP entered three Duqueine D09 LMP3 cars.
 After a difficult start to the season, the team gained momentum and won brilliantly in the last three races (with pole position and victory).
 It won the championship at Silverstone with one round to go, clinching the team title with the #85 Duqueine D09 and the drivers' title with Hadrien David and Hugo Schwarze.

 In early September, the team announced its participation in the Asian Le Mans Series with one LMP3.

 In FRECA, R-ace GP performed very well throughout the season with its three drivers Enzo Deligny, Akshay Bohra and Jin Nakamura.
 It won the championship in the final at Monza, while Deligny finished third in the drivers' standings.

 The team also made good progress in Italian F4, with a double victory for Alex Powell and third place in the championship.

 At the end of the year, R-ace GP closed its season in Regional Formula with third place in the Macau Grand Prix (FIA FR World Cup) claimed by Enzo Deligny.

+2026

+In early 2026, R-ace GP retains its Teams' Championship title in Formula 4 Middle East.
+Andy Consani finishes runner-up, while Kenzo Craigie completes the podium in the overall standings and wins the Rookie title.

+The team is once again runner-up in Formula Regional Middle East, a result matched by Rashid Al Dhaheri in the drivers' standings.

+In February, R-ace GP acquires a stake in Duqueine Team, an LMP2 outfit, as part of a "long-term strategic partnership."
+The team takes on operational management of the LMP2 structure.

+In September 2026, R-ace GP wins the team and drivers’ championships in the Michelin Le Mans Cup at Silverstone (with Enzo Peugeot and Danial Frost) for the second year running.
+The team also secures its very first victory in the ELMS.

+That same weekend, the team emerges victorious from the FREC at Hockenheim: securing the Team Championship title, as well as the Drivers’ Championship with Emanuele Olivieri (who had already won the Rookie Championship the week before at Imola).